-- Provide deliberate practice, formative feedback, and standardization to students, allowing them to develop CR expertise - o Engage the students in active learning and foster critical thinking. - NEJM Healer platform also used in POM 1-3 - \circ $\;$ All students are required to complete the assigned NEJM Cases for this clerkship. - Log completion of the case in your Patient Encounter Tracking (PET) in Leo by the last Friday of the rotation - Please log into https://healer.nejm.org/app/dashboard to complete the case.
+- Provide deliberate practice, formative feedback, and standardization to students, allowing them to develop CR expertise - ${\odot}$ Engage the students in active learning and foster critical thinking. - o NEJM Healer platform also used in POM 1-3 - o All students are required to complete the assigned NEJM Cases for this clerkship. - Log completion of the case in your Patient Encounter Tracking (PET) in Leo by the last Friday of the rotation - O Please log into https://healer.nejm.org/app/dashboard to complete the case.

-NEJM Case Name

-Emma Davis Complete in Leo via Patient Encounter Tracking

-(PET) log

-William Lewis Complete in Leo via Patient Complete in Leo via Patient Encounter Tracking
+NEJM Case Name Emma Davis Complete in Leo via Patient Encounter Tracking (PET) log William Lewis Complete in Leo via Patient Encounter Tracking (PET) log

-(PET) log

-- (d) CPX Q&A and Board Exam Review: These sessions are MANDATORY, and they are conducted via Zoom (please see schedule). - (e) BCM Psychiatry Grand Rounds (Only held from September through May): Students will attend via Zoom, which is held every Wednesday at Noon.
+- (d) CPX Q&A and Board Exam Review: These sessions are MANDATORY, and they are conducted via Zoom (please see schedule). - (e) BCM Psychiatry Grand Rounds (\Only held from September through May): Students will attend via Zoom and sign in via automated telephone/text system for BCM Psychiatry Grand Rounds, which is held every Wednesday at Noon.
 Remember, if you have not set up a new profile with the Division of Continuing Professional Development (DCPD), please do so (this is how we track attendance).
-Occasionally, some presentations are also offered in person as well (hybrid).
+Occasionally, some presentations are also offered in person.

-Commented [KH1]: discussed for the NEJM @Han, Jin Yong I added in what we cases.
-Commented [HY2R1 han diagnosis]: Yea but need to add case name rather iii) Midterm Feedback (MTF): MTF is a mandatory activity designed as a "checkpoint" to review a student's progress towards completion of course requirements.
+iii) Midterm Feedback (MTF):

+MTF is a mandatory activity designed as a "checkpoint" to review a student's progress towards completion of course requirements.
 Items to be reviewed during this session include the following: Workplace Based Assessment (WBA) Forms, Patient Encounter Tracking (PET), Evaluations (if available) and other tasks as explained above as well as Student Goals and Plans for improvement and/or remediation.
 MTF is NOT a predictor of the final grade.
-A student may meet the criteria for a failing grade at any time during the clerkship based on professionalism or clinical performance, including after MTF.
+A student may meet the criteria for a failing grade at any time during the clerkship based on professionalism or clinical performance, including <a href="mailto:after iv) Addiction Medicine/Substance Use Disorder Clinic (SUD Clinic-BEAMS Project) Half-Day: SUD Clinic is a MANDATORY clinical experience scheduled for one half day during the 4-weeks rotation.
+Students will spend half day working with addiction specialist faculty at the Ben Taub, VA, or Santa Maria Hostel, and will receive formative feedback from the faculty.
+This section of the rotation is part of a grant based BCM initiative (BEAMS: Buprenorphine Education among Medical Students).